johndroper/RimDialogueServer/README.md

 4. Scroll to the **Server URL** setting and set it to:
    `http://localhost:7293/`
    > Adjust the port if you changed it during server configuration.
+5. Restart Rimworld.
-5. Select the model you configured with the `MODEL` button.
+6. Go back into the RimDialogue mod options and select the model you configured with the `MODEL` button.

 ---